Before You Begin

 1. Plan Submission

 - If your food business is new or extensively remodeled, a plan review application is to be completed and submitted with payment at time of plan approval submission.
-Use this form to determine the plan approval fee of either $150 (for Class I or II) or $185 (for Class III or IV).
 Plans must include:

 - Equipment List.
 This includes the makes and model numbers of equipment.
 All equipment must be National Sanitation Foundation commercial grade or the equivalent.